-- The marinade uses mostly white wine and water for the liquid, so it uses less oil…bonus!
+- The marinade uses mostly white wine and water for the liquid, so we use less oil…bonus!

-- The marinating process takes only 30 minutes, not the typical two hours required for animal proteins. (note: but you can marinate up to 8 hours if you like)
+- The marinating process takes only 30 minutes (but you can marinate up to 8 hours if you like).

 - Grilling the mushrooms takes under 15 minutes…and they’re so. dang. delicious!

-- You can eat these mushroom steaks warm or cold.
+- You can eat these mushrooms warm or cold.
 Trust me, they rock either way.

-- Served as an entrée over polenta, or brown rice, or whole-grain pasta, or quinoa, and topped with your favorite sauce.
+- as a mini steak over polenta, rice, pasta, or quinoa, and topped with your favorite sauce

 - portobello mushroom caps